 Portal:SELinux/Concepts

-SELinux is flexible Mandatory Access Control (MAC) for Linux.
-This differs from the standard Discrestionary Access Control (DAC) system of unix octal permissions and acls as the owner of a file in a DAC system is also free to change it's DAC permission.
-In a MAC system, even owning a file is not sufficient for you to remove or alter it's MAC labels.
+SELinux is a flexible Mandatory Access Control (MAC) system for Linux.
+This differs from the standard Discrestionary Access Control (DAC) system of UNIX octal permissions and ACLs, as the owner of a file in a DAC system is also free to change its DAC permission.
+In a MAC system, even owning a file is not sufficient for you to remove or alter its MAC labels.

 SELinux Concepts

 SELinux rules are based on type enforcement.
-This takes the label of the current process, the label of the target, and the label of the type of action, to determine if this should be allowed to proceed.
+This takes the label of the current process, the label of the target resource, and the label of the type of action, to determine if the current operation should be allowed to proceed.

 For example, if a process with the label `unconfined_t` attempted to perform the action of `write` to a file with a label of `user_home_t` this is allowed because this action is permitted in the set of rules for that triplet.